Invariant measures of exclusion processes with a look-ahead rule: Stationary current

-which encodes a preference for the inter-particle spacing $g_0$.
-In traffic terms, $g_0$ is the optimal following distance, $A$ is the preference strength, and $\mu^{-1/2}$ sets the scale of fluctuations around the preferred spacing $g_0$.
-Since $J_g\le A$, the partition function $Z(\lambda)$ is finite for all $\lambda>0$.
+with $A>0$, $\mu>0$, and $g_0>I$, which encodes a preference for the inter-particle spacing $g_0$: in traffic terms, $g_0$ is the optimal following distance, $A$ the preference strength, and $\mu^{-1/2}$ the scale of fluctuations about $g_0$.
+The cutoff $d$ is chosen where the Gaussian weight is already negligible, so \eqref{eq:gaussian_J} is a genuine finite-range potential within the hypotheses of Theorem~\ref{thm:invariant_measure} and Lemma~\ref{lem:equivalence}; since the Gaussian decays superexponentially, the truncation is immaterial.\footnote{For the parameters used below ($A=2$, $\mu=0.5$, $g_0\le8$), the choice $d=16$ discards only weights $J_g<10^{-10}$ ($\sup_{g>d}J_g\approx5\times10^{-18}$), and the current changes only by terms of this order: it is indistinguishable from that of the untruncated Gaussian.}

-Figure~\ref{fig:gaussian} shows results for $I=2$, $A=2$, $\mu=0.5$, and $g_0\in\{3,5,8\}$.
-In contrast to the mean-field prediction, which yields a universal peak at $\rho^\star_{\mathrm{MF}}=1/(I+1)=1/3$, the exact stationary current exhibits a clear dependence on $g_0$.
-The peak densities are $\rho^\star \approx 0.29$, $0.21$, and $0.32$ for $g_0=3,5,$ and $8$, respectively.
-In particular, for $g_0=5$, the peak is reduced by about $37\%$ relative to the mean-field value.
-This demonstrates that the preferred spacing significantly affects the location of the maximum current, an effect that is not captured by the mean-field approximation.
+Figure~\ref{fig:gaussian} shows results for $I=2$, $A=2$, $\mu=0.5$, and $g_0\in\{3,5,8\}$, with the cutoff $d=16$.
+Here the preferred-spacing well reshapes the fundamental diagram in a way the mean field misses both quantitatively and qualitatively.
+The optimal density itself depends on the preferred spacing non-monotonically: as $g_0$ increases through $3,5,8$, the exact peak density $\rho^\star$ first decreases and then increases ($\rho^\star\approx0.26,0.21,0.32$), a reversal driven by the competition between the hard core at $g=1$ and the preferred gap at $g_0$.
+The mean field cannot reproduce this trend--its peak drifts monotonically ($\rho^\star_{\mathrm{MF}}\approx0.29,0.25,0.27$)--and it overestimates the height of the maximum throughout (by $31$--$43\%$).
+The mechanism is the one already seen in Model~1, now amplified by the depth of the well: the mean field keeps the rate factor $e^{J_{g-I}-J_g}$ but weighs the headways geometrically, whereas the exact steady state reweights precisely those headways by the Gibbs factor $e^{J_g}$.
+A preferred following distance therefore leaves a clear, qualitative imprint on the macroscopic flow that propagation of chaos does not capture.